My student is considering Penn State New Kensington. Do you recommend visiting the campus before applying? How do we arrange a visit?

 Can my student start and finish a Penn State degree at Penn State New Kensington?

 Yes.
 The campus offers 15 different degree programs (10 baccalaureate degrees and five associate degrees) that can be started and finished entirely at Penn State New Kensington.
 The baccalaureate degree programs include administration of justice, biobehavioral health, business, communications, electro-mechanical engineering technology, information sciences and technology, nursing, project and supply chain management, and psychology.
-The associate degree programs include biomedical engineering technology, business, information sciences and technology, letters,arts and sciences, and radiological sciences.
+The associate degree programs include biomedical engineering technology, business, information sciences and technology, multidisciplinary studies, and radiological sciences.

 Is there housing available at Penn State New Kensington?